Rachelnk/GithubRepoRetrieval/README.md

-# Quotes
+# GitHub repository retrieval

 ## Description
-##### This application provides an interface for users to create quotes and have those quotes voted on whether they are inspirational or terrible by other users.
-The downvotes and the upvotes are displayed next to the specific quote.
+##### This application enables users to retireve GitHub repos by searching the username or repository name.

 ## Authors
 #### Rachel Kiarie